Minister for Women and Equalities: History

 The position of Minister for Women was created by Tony Blair when he became prime minister as a means of prioritising women's issues across government.
 Prior to that, there had been an equality unit in the Cabinet Office and a Cabinet committee, which were continued under the leadership of the new minister.
 When Gordon Brown succeeded Blair, he created the post of Minister for Women and Equality to handle a wider range of equalities issues.
 The first Minister for Women and, ten years later, the first Minister for Women and Equality was Harriet Harman.
-On 12 October 2007 a new department, the Government Equalities Office, was created to support the minister.
-When David Cameron became prime minister, he renamed the position to "Minister for Women and Equalities" without a change in its responsibilities.
+When David Cameron became prime minister, he renamed the position to Minister for Women and Equalities without a change in its responsibilities.
 Since its creation, the position has always been held by a minister sitting in Cabinet by virtue of another office (i.e., a Secretary of State or Leader of one of the Houses of Parliament).

-Justine Greening replaced Nicky Morgan as both Secretary of State for Education and Minister for Women and Equalities when Theresa May was appointed Prime Minister on 13 July 2016.
-Morgan initially held the title of Minister for Women after the resignation of Maria Miller in April 2014, in conjunction with being Financial Secretary to the Treasury, whilst the Equalities brief was given to Sajid Javid who had replaced Miller as Secretary of State for Culture.
+In April 2014 (after the resignation of Maria Miller), Nicky Morgan was initially appointed to the role of Minister for Women in conjunction with being Financial Secretary to the Treasury, attending Cabinet.
+Sajid Javid who had replaced Miller as Secretary of State for Culture, Media and Sport was appointed to the separate role of Minister for Equalities.
 While the Women and Equalities briefs were recombined in July 2014, the responsibility for marriage equality was assigned to Nick Boles, who held the title of Minister of State for Skills, Enterprise and Equalities and had a base in both the Education and Business departments.
-Both splits in responsibilities were due to Nicky Morgan having voted against the legalisation of gay marriage.
+Both splits in responsibilities were due to Nicky Morgan having voted against the legalisation of equal marriage.

-Lord Northbourne called for the creation of a minister to concentrate on issues specific to men.
-Instead Prime Minister Liz Truss decided to make the Minister for Equalities value both men and woman equally stating that it was “dehumanising” to be “treated as a woman”, calling for everyone to be seen as “individual humans” instead.

 The two most recent female Prime Ministers, Theresa May and Liz Truss, served in this position.

+Since April 2019, the Government Equalities Office has been permanently based within the Cabinet Office.
+In October 2024, the Office was renamed the Office for Equality and Opportunity.

+The Minister for Women and Equalities and predecessor cabinet ministers since 1997 have been supported by one or more parliamentary under-secretaries of state or ministers of state.
+These ministers are typically appointed to the department that the Minister for Women and Equalities leads by virtue of their other Cabinet appointment.
+Since July 2024, under Bridget Phillipson (Minister for Women and Equalities and Secretary of State for Education), all women and equalities ministers have been appointed to the Department for Education.

+Women and equalities ministers are typically concurrently appointed to another ministerial role, often in another department.
+For example, in February 2020, Kemi Badenoch was appointed jointly Exchequer Secretary to the Treasury in HM Treasury and Parliamentary Under Secretary of State (Minister for Equalities) in the Department for International Trade (under Liz Truss as Minister for Women and Equalities and Secretary of State for International Trade).